 - Client constructs QPDF pdf and calls pdf.processFile("a.pdf");. - The QPDF class checks the beginning of a.pdf for a PDF header.
 It then reads the cross reference table mentioned at the end of the file, ensuring that it is looking before the last %%EOF.
-After getting to trailer keyword, it invokes the parser. - The parser sees "<<", so it calls itself recursively in dictionary creation mode. - In dictionary creation mode, the parser keeps accumulating objects until it encounters ">>".
+After getting to trailer keyword, it invokes the parser. - The parser sees <<, so it changes state and starts accumulating the keys and values of the dictionary. - In dictionary creation mode, the parser keeps accumulating objects until it encounters >>.
 Each object that is read is pushed onto a stack.
-If "R" is read, the last two objects on the stack are inspected.
-If they are integers, they are popped off the stack and their values are used to construct an indirect object handle which is then pushed onto the stack.
-When ">>" is finally read, the stack is converted into a QPDF\Dictionary which is placed in a QPDFObjectHandle and returned. - The resulting dictionary is saved as the trailer dictionary. - The /Prev key is searched.
+If R is read, the last two objects on the stack are inspected.
+If they are integers, they are popped off the stack and their values are used to obtain an indirect object handle from the QPDF class.
+The QPDF class consults its cache, and if necessary, inserts a new unresolved object, and returns an object handle pointing to the cache entry, which is then pushed onto the stack.
+When >> is finally read, the stack is converted into a QPDF_Dictionary (not directly accessible through the API) which is placed in a QPDFObjectHandle and returned. - The resulting dictionary is saved as the trailer dictionary. - The /Prev key is searched.
 If present, QPDF seeks to that point and repeats except that the new trailer dictionary is not saved.
-If /Prev is not present, the initial parsing process is complete.

-If there is an encryption dictionary, the document's encryption parameters are initialized.

-- The client requests root object.
-The QPDF class gets the value of root key from trailer dictionary and returns it.
-It is an unresolved indirect QPDFObjectHandle. - The client requests the /Pages key from root QPDFObjectHandle.
-The QPDFObjectHandle notices that it is indirect so it asks QPDF to resolve it.
-QPDF looks in the object cache for an object with the root dictionary's object ID and generation number.
-Upon not seeing it, it checks the cross reference table, gets the offset, and reads the object present at that offset.
-It stores the result in the object cache and returns the cached result.
-The calling QPDFObjectHandle replaces its object pointer with the one from the resolved QPDFObjectHandle, verifies that it a valid dictionary object, and returns the (unresolved indirect) QPDFObject handle to the top of the Pages hierarchy.
+If /Prev is not present, the initial parsing process is complete. - If there is an encryption dictionary, the document's encryption parameters are initialized. - The client requests the root object by getting the value of the /Root key from trailer dictionary and returns it.
+It is an unresolved indirect QPDFObjectHandle. - The client requests the /Pages key from root QPDF0bjectHandle.
+The QPDF0bjectHandle notices that it is an unresolved indirect object, so it asks QPDF to resolve it.
+QPDF checks the cross reference table, gets the offset, and reads the object present at that offset.
+The object cache entry's unresolved value is replaced by the actual value, which causes any previously unresolved QPDF0bjectHandle objects that pointed there to now have a shared copy of the actual object.
+Modifications through any such QPDF0bjectHandle will be reflected in all of them.
 As the client continues to request objects, the same process is followed for each new requested object.